What is the IR3 Visa?

-The first step in the foreign adoption process for a Non-Hague Convention country is for you to choose your preferred adoption center in the foreign country where you are seeking adoption.
+The first step in the foreign adoption process for visa for children adopted a Non-Hague Convention country is for you to choose your preferred adoption center in the foreign country where you are seeking adoption.
 After an adoption center has been chosen, you will need to complete Form I-600A, Application for Advance Processing of an Orphan Petition, and submit it to the USCIS.
 In addition to filing this form, you will be asked to complete a background and fingerprint check, as well as a home study.
 This is to determine if you are a suitable candidate to adopt a child.

 If the application is approved, you can begin the process of matching with an eligible child.
 Once you have been matched with a child, you will need to obtain an adoption or guardianship order from the country where the foreign adoption is taking place.
-Once the adoption or guardianship order is received, you will need to complete Form I-600, Petition to Classify Orphan as an Immediate Relative, and submit it to USCIS.
+Once the adoption or guardianship order for children adopted abroad is received, you will need to complete Form I-600, Petition to Classify Orphan as an Immediate Relative, and submit it to USCIS.
 This form will determine whether or not the child is eligible for adoption under US law.

 Alongside this form, you will need to attach supporting documents such as the following: